Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Method

 \method runs the same prompt over $K$ orderings of the candidate list.
 Let $\pi^{(1)},\dots,\pi^{(K)}$ be candidate permutations.
 For each run $r$, the judge returns: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt] \item a score $s_i^{(r)} \in [0,100]$ for each candidate $i$, \item a full ranking, from which we derive a Borda-style contribution, \item a top-set indicator for the highest-scored candidate(s), and \item binary indicators for calibrated uncertainty, major error, and hallucinated specificity. \end{itemize}

 We map every response back to its original candidate identifier and aggregate the runs into four summary statistics:

-where $T^{(r)}$ is the top-scoring set in run $r$.
+where $T^{(r)}$ is the top-scoring set in run $r$ under the 0.5-point tie tolerance described below, and $\operatorname{rank}_i^{(r)}=1$ denotes the highest-ranked candidate.
 The final consensus score is

-The winner is the candidate with maximal $C_i$; ties are retained when top scores fall within a fixed tolerance.
+The winner is the candidate with maximal $C_i$; ties are retained when top scores fall within the fixed 0.5-point tolerance used in all experiments.
 Because $\bar{s}_i$, $B_i$, $100v_i$, and $100u_i$ all lie in $[0,100]$, the consensus score $C_i$ is itself a weighted average on the same scale, and the weights in Eq.~\ref{eq:consensus} sum to one.
 In the final RewardBench~2 runs we use $K=7$.

-Equation~\ref{eq:consensus} matches the implementation used in the final experiments.
-The weighting intentionally concentrates mass on two signals: per-permutation factuality score and order-robust relative rank.
-The uncertainty term is small by design: we want caution to help only when it prevents fabricated detail, not to dominate the decision.
+Equation~\ref{eq:consensus} matches the implementation used in the experiments reported below.
+The weights are a fixed heuristic rather than learned parameters; Section~\ref{sec:weight-sensitivity} ablates several reasonable alternatives.
+The weighting places most mass on two signals: per-permutation factuality score and order-robust relative rank.
+The uncertainty term is small by design: caution should help when it avoids fabricated detail, not dominate the decision.
 We do \emph{not} separately reweight the major-error and hallucinated-specificity flags in the final aggregation.
 In development, using those flags twice---once inside the judge's per-run scoring decision and again as an external penalty---tended to over-penalize cautious but incomplete responses.